We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep reading to learn more about what causes cobblestone throat and how to tell if it could be something more serious.

-Cobblestone throat is usually due to irritation from postnasal drip, which refers to extra mucus dripping down the back of your throat.
-Mucus is produced by glands in your nose and throat.
-It helps to moisten dry air, clean your nasal passages, trap harmful pathogens, and prevent foreign materials from being inhaled.
+Cobblestone throat is usually a sign of irritation from postnasal drip, which refers to extra mucus dripping down the back of the throat.
+The mucus is produced by glands in the nose and throat.
+It helps moisten dry air, clean nasal passages, trap harmful pathogens, and prevent inhaling foreign materials.

-However, some conditions can increase mucus production or make your mucus thicker.
-Postnasal drip happens when this extra mucus accumulates in the back of your throat, where it can cause irritation and cobblestoning in the throat.
+However, some conditions can increase mucus production or make mucus thicker.
+Postnasal drip occurs when this extra mucus accumulates in the back of the throat, where it can cause irritation and cobblestoning.

 Treating a cobblestone throat involves treating the mucus-producing condition that’s causing it to appear in the first place.

-For extra mucus related to medication, talk to your doctor.
+For extra mucus related to medication, talk with your doctor.
 They may be able to change your dosage or swap it out for a different medication that doesn’t have the same side effects.

 If your cobblestone throat is related to LPR, you may need to make some lifestyle changes to manage your symptoms, including: